kyma-project/test-infra/docs/how-to/how-to-create-standard-terraform-config.md

 ## Terraform config structure

 Our standard structure for Terraform config is based on the [Google Terraform best practices](https://cloud.google.com/docs/terraform/best-practices-for-terraform) and [Hashicorp Creating Terraform Modules](https://developer.hashicorp.com/terraform/language/modules/develop) articles.
-Thus we can easily reuse Terraform modules and share them between different projects.
+Thus, we can easily reuse Terraform modules and share them between different projects.
 We can also easily test the modules on development environment before applying them to the production environment.

 Terraform config should be stored in the `terraform` directory in the location specific for use case.
-See directory structure for [secrets-rotator](https://github.com/kyma-project/test-infra/tree/main/development/secrets-rotator) application in `test-infra` repository.
+See directory structure for [open policy agent](https://github.com/kyma-project/test-infra/tree/main/opa) in `test-infra` repository.

 ```bash